Skip to main content

 output-of-ovs-1

-That completes the configuration of CVM, now it is onto AHV where similar changes will need to be made.
+That completes the configuration of CVM.
+Now you can move on to AHV where similar changes will be made.

 Update br0 at the AHV level

-For each AHV we'll need to make the following changes:
+For each AHV, you'll need to make the following changes:

 • br0 needs to be configured in the same subnet (VLAN 50) – 192.168.50.0/24